MaximilianAlgehed/Boids/README.md

 We start with the most basic transformation of all, `remain`.
 This transformation makes boids keep their current velocity

 ![](gifs/remainAllSameDirection.gif)

-Then there is `cohesion`, which makes boids want to come together to the same position
+The next transformation is `cohesion`, which makes boids want to come together to the same position

 ![](gifs/cohesionAllStandStill.gif)

 # References